katrinasm/idolsched/README.md

 Additionally, since it always assumes autoplay, player-activated behaviors like SPs and strategy swapping are missing.
 The poor support for skills means the program is presently quite bad at choosing accessories, since so much of their impact comes from their skill.
 The list of supported skills is much shorter than the list of unsupported skills:
-- healing
+- healing tap skills
-- shielding
+- shielding tap skills
-- Vo+
+- Vo+ tap skills
+- tap voltage up tap skills
+- appeal up tap skills (important to note that actives, including start-of-song, start-of-AC, and the "own appeal" active that acts like a second tap skill, are missing)
 - all non-insight passives (the code exists for insight passives but since there is no way to put an insight on a card it is useless)

 In theory I could add support for most skills based on a previous version of the program relatively quickly, but that version ran roughly 100 times as slowly as the current version and the code was so bad that `rustc` actually warned me that being able to compile it was considered a bug so I am trying to optimize and organize things up-front this time.
 Apologies for the resulting delay; skills are pretty complicated.